xuandaikk113/hexabot-cc/README.md

 ## License

-This software is licensed under the GNU Affero General Public License v3.0 (AGPLv3) with the following additional terms:
+This software is licensed under the GNU Affero General Public License v3.0 (AGPLv3).

-1. The name "Hexabot" is a trademark of Hexastack.
-You may not use this name in derivative works without express written permission.
-2. All derivative works must include clear attribution to the original creator and software, Hexastack and Hexabot, in a prominent location (e.g., in the software's "About" section, documentation, and README file).